JustinMoua/MLLE/README.md

-# 🌐 Machine Learning Learning Environment
+# 👋 Welcome!

-This project was developed as part of my senior capstone with two other classmates, [Samuel Barney](https://github.com/sbarn-okstate) and [Mark Taylor](https://github.com/mark101tay).
-It is an educative and interactive web-application that allows users to create their own machine learning model.
+Welcome!
+This repository is a fork of my senior capstone, Machine Learning Learning Environment (MLLE), developed with two classmates, [Samuel Barney](https://github.com/sbarn-okstate) and [Mark Taylor](https://github.com/mark101tay).
+MLLE is an educative and interactive web-application that allows users to create and experiment with their own machine learning models.

 # 🔗 Website
 The website is hosted on netlify [here](https://mlle.netlify.app/) for anybody to access.